Diagnosing Schizophrenia In Teens

 Different types of schizophrenia

-• Undifferentiated: A patient with undifferentiated schizophrenia often exhibits behaviors that fit into two or more categories of schizophrenia.
+An individual with undifferentiated schizophrenia often exhibits behaviors that fit into two or more categories of schizophrenia.
 This type of schizophrenia is characterized by a decline in one’s ability to perform regular day-to-day activities.
 For instance, a person with undifferentiated schizophrenia may choose not to change their clothes or take a shower.

-• Disorganized or hebephrenic: While this disorder is still recognized by the International Statistical Classification of Diseases and Related Health Problems, it is no longer considered an official subtype of schizophrenia.
-Patients with hebephrenic schizophrenia don’t experience hallucinations, but they do exhibit disorganized behavior and speech.
+While this disorder is still recognized by the International Statistical Classification of Diseases and Related Health Problems, hebephrenic schizophrenia is no longer considered an official subtype of schizophrenia.
+Individuals with hebephrenic schizophrenia were said not to experience hallucinations but still exhibited disorganized behavior and speech.
+Nowadays, schizophrenia is viewed on a spectrum.
+In some cases, physicians may use these subtypes to guide their overarching diagnosis of a patient.

 Risk factors for developing schizophrenia

 Researchers have not yet found a singular cause behind the development of schizophrenia in teenagers.
-Schizophrenia diagnosed in teens is less common than in young adulthood, but most medical scientists agree that schizophrenia is caused by a variety of genetic, psychological, and environmental factors.
+Schizophrenia diagnosed in teens is less common than in young adulthood, but most medical scientists agree that a variety of genetic, psychological, and environmental factors cause schizophrenia.
+The National Institute of Mental Health (NIMH) notes risk factors that can increase one’s likelihood of developing the condition, such as:

 • Having a family history of schizophrenia or other mental health conditions